Banner Alt Text

 Hiking down Wall Street is an experience in itself.
 Iconic switchbacks descend down into the canyon steeply and the rocks become more narrow as you climb down.
 After you conquer Wall Street, the trail levels out on the canyon floor and you will begin to see trees scattered around the hoodoos.
 When you reach a fork in the trail after 0.8 miles, go to the right and hike about 0.2 miles until you reach the Peekaboo Loop Trail.

-The Peekaboo Trail is a 3 mile loop that will take you through several ups and downs with incredible views along the way.
+The Peekaboo Trail is a loop that will take you through several ups and downs with incredible views along the way.
 I hiked the loop clockwise, which allows for a slightly more gradual climb up and you will save the very best views for the second half of the loop.

 I love this trail because there are multiple mini rock tunnels where you will one side of a cliff face and exit another.
 One of the best parts of the trail was walking by the Wall of Windows.
 There are two huge “windows” in the cliff that have been created by erosion.
 There are also a few instances of switchbacks on this trail that wind down between canyon walls much like Wall Street.